The 1911: Everything You Need To Know About It

 However, the U.S. officially entered WWI by 1917 and the new pistol was put to use, including by Sgt.
 Alvin York's stunning single-handed capture of more than 100 German troops with one.
 Legend has it only one round remained when they surrendered.

-The Rock Island Arsenal, the Army's munitions manufacturing facility, produced a match-grade variant of the Commander with a shorter grip for easier concealment, the M-15 General Officer's Model Pistol in 1975, which was soon being reproduced by civilian gunsmiths and became popular as a concealed carry pistol.
+The Rock Island Arsenal, the Army's munitions manufacturing facility, produced the M-15 General Officer's Model Pistol in 1975, which was basically a standard M1911 chopped down to Commander specs and fitted with taller sights.

 By the 1980s, various firms besides Colt were manufacturing 1911 pistols.
 These ranged from reproductions of the GI-spec "Government frame" full-size pistols to compact models for concealed carry.
 Some were (and still are) budget models for the bare-bones shooter to highly accurized pistols for competition shooting, handmade custom guns for display or as personal sidearms to those who can afford them and all points in between.
 During this decade, the 1911 was retired from military service in lieu of the Beretta 92/M9, though some units still issue 1911 pistols.